kcwu229/portfolio/content/project/music_player/index.md

 tags:
   - Mobile
 date: 2025-01-01
-description: |2-
+description:
-  * React Native as frontend
-  * Node.js as backend
-  * MongoDB to store music data and user comments
-  * GitHub Actions - scheduled data fetching to mongoDB
+  React Native as frontend, Node.js as backend and MongoDB to store music data and user comments.
+Also using GitHub Actions as scheduled data fetching to mongoDB
 external_link: 'https://github.com/kcwu229/musicPlayer'
 ---